cheminfo/c6h6-documentation/src/book/spectra/mining/common/normalization/README.md

 A preview of the normalized spectra as well as the exclusions zones will be displayed.
 This allows to fine tune the processing.

 <img src="images/preview.png">

+The superimposed spectra can be manipulated without numerous [advanced features described here](../visualization/README.md).